 For Singapore to Kuala Lumpur, you will need to pass through Gemas, so you will buy a ticket from JB to Gemas, then Gemas to Kuala Lumpur.

 The trains are comfortable (just put on an extra layer for the incessant air con if you feel the cold) and they are spacious.
 You get to see a lot of the Malaysian countryside on the way and are a relatively cheap way to travel between Singapore and KL.
 It takes around 4 hours and will cost you about £11 in total (changing at Gemas with two tickets).

 Bear in mind that these lines are constantly being improved and there is a High Speed Railway Project in progress, so these times and prices are subject to change.

 You should have already gone through immigration at Johor Bahru so there is no need to worry about it getting to Kuala Lumpur.

 A car is the least best option and probably the most expensive, and I really would not recommend hiring a car in Singapore.
-The public transport system is just so good you don’t need one, and if you need to drive through Malaysia you can hire a car in Johor Bahru.
-It is far cheaper.
-Especially when some companies charge extra for taking the car out of Singapore.
+The public transport system is just so good you really don’t need one, and if you need to drive through Malaysia you can hire a car in Johor Bahru.
+It is far cheaper, especially when some companies charge extra for taking the car out of Singapore.
 Just make sure you get the option to drop it off in other places unless you want a round trip back to Singapore.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.